Joan Danziger

-Joan Danziger (born 1934 New York City) is an American sculptor.
-She is known for her large sculptures of beetles and hybrid human-animals.
+Joan Danziger (born 1934) is an American sculptor.
+Her work is largely of large sculptures of beetles and hybrid human-animals.

-Life
+Early life and education

-Danziger grew up in Queens.
-She graduated from Cornell University with a B.F.A., and studied at the Art Students League, and the Accademia di Belle Arti di Roma in Rome.
+Danziger grew up in Queens, New York City.
+She graduated from Cornell University with a BFA, and studied at the Art Students League of New York, and the Accademia di Belle Arti di Roma in Rome.